Resistor52/terraform-cloud-workstation/workbook/Step_11.md

 # Step 11 - main.tf - Add Security Group

-1. As before, edit `main.tf` and add in the following lines:
+1. As before, edit `main.tf` and add in the following lines to the bottom of the
+file:

 ```
 resource "aws_security_group" "work-sg" {